bahrus/xtal-state/README.md

 ## Observing history.state

 xtal-state-watch watches for all history state changes.
-Like xtal-state-update, you can specify the level as "local", "shadow" or "global".
 When history changes, it emits an event "history-changed".

 ## Transcribing state from the address bar